aitbw/aitbw.github.io/_posts/2023-6-23-fixing-docker-init-network-controller-error.md

 failed to start daemon: Error initializing network controller: Error creating default "bridge" network: Failed to program NAT chain: INVALID_ZONE: docker
 ```

-So, something was off with my network controller.
+Something was off with my network controller.
 Some more research led me to believe my VPN ([Mullvad](https://mullvad.net/en)) was the culprit, and sure, I could have probably uninstalled it to see if that would fix my issue, but I was determined to troubleshoot and fix this properly.

 Some more digging led me to check out my firewall, and I found out what was going on: